 What Baby Items Count as Big Ticket Items?

 Use your best judgment but items can include either physically large items or an item with high value (approx. $50 and up if bought new).
 The goal of the big ticket item is to make the family feel like ‘wow, this is amazing’.
 That response can be accomplished by providing them with an item they are very hopeful to receive, something expensive, or something big and fun and showy (assuming they have room for it and have not indicated they don’t need it).
-Our Match Coordinator’s goal is to provide you with a match that needs the big ticket item you already have, but if we don’t, it is ok to contact the family and say something like, ‘I see you needed a crib, but sadly we don’t have one available right now so I can offer you either a [insert the item/s you have to offer]?’
+Our Match Coordinator’s goal is to provide you with a match that needs the big ticket item you already have, but if we don’t, it is ok to contact the family and say something like, ‘I see you needed a crib, but sadly we don’t have one available right now so I can offer you either a [insert the item/s you have to offer]?’.
+If you don’t have any big ticket items they want, then you can simply let them know that you’ll include more baby items to make up for it.

 Here are some examples of big ticket items.
 The list is not conclusive.
-Please chose only one item from the following list to include in your gift, unless the family has indicated that their number one wish is something different: Crib (with or without mattress), Bassinet, Baby Furniture (one of change table, dresser, rocking chair etc.), Stroller, High Chair, Exersaucer, Baby Carrier, Breast Pump, Bouncy Chair, Swing, and Video Baby Monitor.
+Please chose only one item from the following list to include in your gift, unless the family has indicated that their number one wish is something different: Crib (with or without mattress), Bassinet, Baby Furniture (one of change table, dresser, rocking chair etc., although we don’t officially accept these large items sometimes they are still donated and requested by Gift Applicants), Stroller, High Chair, Exersaucer, Baby Carrier, Breast Pump, Bouncy Chair, Swing, and Video Baby Monitor.

 Someone Donated a Baby Item that Requires Manuals and/or Hardware, like a Crib, Stroller, Playpen, Bassinet etc. How do I know it is Safe to include in a Gift?

 -Cribs made before September 1986 do not meet current safety standards and are illegal to sell under the law.
-No drop-side cribs, homemade cribs or cribs without original hardware please.
+We cannot gift drop-side cribs, homemade cribs, or cribs without original and complete hardware.

 -Please note that strollers made before 1985 may not meet current safety standards, and may not be sold.
 Strollers must come with a lap belt, or safety harness that is solidly attached to the seat or frame.
 Strollers must be accompanied by information that identifies the manufacturer, model number, and the date of manufacture.